Ayomide Akindolie-Igwe

 Director, The FATE Institute

-Since 2015 when she joined FATE Foundation, she has led the development 12 research reports including the Mapping Study of Nigeria’s Entrepreneurship Ecosystem and the State of Entrepreneurship report.
-She has also led the delivery of 10 annual Policy Dialogue programmes and policy workshop sessions which bring together key policy and entrepreneurship ecosystem players across public, private and development sectors in Nigeria to discuss entrepreneurship thematic issues and develop key agreements that influence the Institute’s policy advocacy focus.
-Amaka also represents the FATE Institute’s advocacy efforts across critical stakeholder groups in Nigeria such as the Nigerian Economic Summit Group (NESG) where she serves as the Co-Facilitator on the MSME Community of Practice.
+Since 2015 when she joined the Foundation, she has led the development of 35 diverse reports including the Mapping Study of Nigeria’s Entrepreneurship Ecosystem (2016); the State of Entrepreneurship in Nigeria reports (2021, 2022, 2023, 2024 & 2025); and Beyond the Hustle: Nigeria’s Industrial Reawakening (2025).
+She has also led the delivery of 11 annual Policy Dialogue programmes on Entrepreneurship which bring together key policy stakeholders and ecosystem players across Nigeria’s public, private, and development sectors to deliberate and agree on key policy recommendations around entrepreneurship.
+She also serves as the Facilitator for the Nigerian Economic Summit Group (NESG) MSME Community of Practice where she works with ecosystem stakeholders on key entrepreneurship reform areas like Access to Funding, Access to Markets, and Policy & Regulation.